prajwalkamble/prajwalkamble/README.md

 - 👋 Hi, I’m Prajwal Kamble
 - 👀 I’m interested in Python, Game Development, Artificial Intelligence and Maching Learning, and Cyber Security
-- And I am currently working on small games and projects of my own
+- And I am currently working on small games and projects
 - 🌱 I’m currently learning Cyber Security program and Python certification
 - 💞️ I’m looking to collaborate with companies for Python Developer Job role or Intern
 - 📫 How to reach me - prajwalkamble342000@gmail.com